MarkyTurtle/Batman---Amiga/rawrippedfiles/rippedfiles.md

  - [/disk2files](./disk2files/) - contains the packed files as ripped from Batman Disk 2

 ### Unpacked Files
 The two disk images here are Amiga DOS disks containing the unpacked raw files ripped from the disks 1 & 2 (unpacked using xfdmaster).
-Interestingly, the unpacked files fit on two disks unpacked which begs the question "why were the files packed, and why was this game disdributed on two disks in the first place?"
+Interestingly, the unpacked files fit on two disks unpacked which begs the question "why were the files packed, and why was this game distributed on two disks in the first place?"
 - [depackeddisk-1.adf](./depackeddisk-1.adf) - contains depacked files ripped from Batman Disk 1
 - [depackeddisk-2.adf](./depackeddisk-2.adf) - contains depacked files ripped from Batman Disk 2